-There are different stages to a business email compromise attack, but they generally involve gathering intel, making contact, and then sending a request, sometimes accompanied by additional promises, coercion or other social engineering techniques.
+There are different stages to a business email compromise attack, but they generally involve gathering intel, making contact, and then sending a request, sometimes accompanied by additional promises, coercion or other social engineering attack techniques.

 - Fraudsters put time and effort into learning about a company, its processes, its contacts, and its staff before attempting to carry out BEC fraud.